unraid/docs/docs/legacy/FAQ/Configuration_Tutorial.md

 `Cannot find terminfo entry for 'vt100'`

-it indicates your telnet client\'s emulation is not compatible with screen.
+it indicates your telnet client's emulation is not compatible with screen.
 Try a different emulation type or use Putty, which works well with screen.

 If you invoke screen and it shows an introductory page, press Space or Return to continue and you will be returned to the prompt.
-Now that you are running inside a \"Screen\" you can create multiple prompts and even disconnect from your telnet session and processes will continue to run in the background.
+Now that you are running inside a "Screen" you can create multiple prompts and even disconnect from your telnet session and processes will continue to run in the background.